Why Tooth Crowns Save Decaying Teeth

 Applying a Crown to Your Teeth:

-A crown or “cap” covers the tooth while restoring the tooth to original shape and size.
+A dental crown or “cap” covers the tooth while restoring the tooth to original shape and size.
 Decay is first removed from the tooth before a mold is made of the prepared surface.
 This mold or “impression” creates a model of the tooth and surrounding area, which is then sent to a special laboratory for creation of the crown.
 When the crown returns from the lab, it is applied to the prepared surface in the mouth.

-Crowns are made to restore the shape and size of the teeth, back to its natural state.
+Dental crowns are made to restore the shape and size of the teeth, back to its natural state.
 Crowns are also placed on teeth to prevent the tooth from farther fracturing due to excessive tooth structure loss.
 With the right material, crowns can look and feel like a natural tooth.
 With proper brushing, flossing and hygiene appointments crowns can last 10 to 15 years on the average.